 The financial management of non-defense federal funds on non-construction awards may be governed either by 2CFR 200.308 Revision of Budget and Program Plans, Federal Acquisition Regulations (FAR), or the Education Department General Administration Regulations (EDGAR).
 Furthermore, each individual federal agency may have its own contract terms and conditions.
 In the absence of specific contract requirements, 2CFR 200 Subpart D-Post Federal Award Requirements contents may be helpful for financial management of projects as applied to Tennessee Technological University.

 Non-government funding agencies have their own policies regarding transfer between budget categories; for example, Martin Marietta Energy Systems, Oak Ridge, requires all changes in budget categories to be requested, preferably in advance.
 If a letter of approval is not on file, it is possible an audit finding will be made.

-A request for changes in budget categories will be initiated by the Office of Research to the funding agency's contract division.
-A request for a budget revision may be denied by the chair, dean, or Office of Research if any of the following occurs:
+A request for changes in budget categories will be initiated by Research & Economic Development to the funding agency's contract division.
+A request for a budget revision may be denied by the chair, dean, or Research & Economic Development if any of the following occurs:

 - Lack of accurate and complete accounting information.

 - Insufficient backup documentation.

 - Lack of necessary and sufficient justification.

 - Insufficient funds to cover transfer of expenses.
 The awarding agency may also restrict the transfer of any funds that would be used for purposes other than those consistent with the original intent of the award.

 Research & Economic Development will communicate the agency’s response to the principal investigator/project director.